How-To Guides

 # Should show entries from all tests above

-OpenClaw itself is free.
-Jensen Huang compared it to Linux at CES 2025 — foundational infrastructure that every company will eventually run.
+OpenClaw itself is free under Apache 2.0.
+Jensen Huang compared it to Linux at Computex 2025 — foundational infrastructure that every company will eventually run.
 He’s right.
 But Linux is also free, and no serious company runs an unhardened Linux server in production.
+The value isn’t in the software license.
+It’s in the deployment, hardening, integration, testing, and ongoing operational work that turns free software into production infrastructure.

-The gap between “OpenClaw installed” and “OpenClaw production-ready” is 8 to 10 hours of security work, integration configuration, and testing.
-According to IBM’s 2025 Cost of a Data Breach report, the average cost of an AI-related security incident is $5.2 million.
-Our most expensive deployment tier — MacBook Air at $6,000 — costs 0.1% of that.
+The gap between “OpenClaw installed” and “OpenClaw production-ready” is 8 to 10 hours of structured security work, integration configuration, and adversarial testing.
+According to IBM’s 2025 Cost of a Data Breach Report, the average cost of an AI-related security incident is $5.2 million and takes 42 days longer to detect than traditional breaches.
+Our most expensive deployment tier — MacBook Air at $6,000 — costs 0.12% of the average AI breach cost.
+The risk-adjusted math isn’t close.

 Deloitte’s 2025 AI Adoption Survey found that companies with professionally deployed AI infrastructure saw 3.4x faster time-to-value compared to self-deployed teams.
-The deployment itself isn’t where value comes from — it’s removing the 2 to 4 weeks of troubleshooting, security gaps, and integration headaches that stop executives from actually using the system.
+The deployment itself isn’t where value comes from — it’s from removing the 2 to 4 weeks of troubleshooting, security gaps, and integration headaches that stop executives from actually using the system.
+Every day an executive is waiting for their agent to work is a day of burned time savings at the $500-$1,000/hour loaded executive rate.
+We quantify that in the ROI of private AI deployment.

 If you’re evaluating OpenClaw for your organization, here’s the honest assessment: you can absolutely deploy it yourself.
-The software is open source, Docker is well-documented, and Composio has solid docs.
-Budget 2 to 4 weeks, assign someone technical, and expect to iterate on security.
+The software is open-source, Docker is well-documented, Composio has solid docs, and the commands in this article are a starting point.
+Budget 2 to 4 weeks, assign someone technical, and expect to iterate on security until you’ve closed the gaps that Palo Alto Networks’ research says 82% of DIY deployments leave open.

-Or you can have the full stack — hardened, tested, and running — in one day for $2,000 (hosted), $5,000 (Mac Mini), or $6,000 (MacBook Air).
-Every deployment includes 1 configured agent, full security hardening, Composio integration, authentication, audit trails, and 1 year of monthly mastermind access.
+Or you can have the full stack — hardened, tested, and running — in one day for $2,000 (Hosted), $5,000 (Mac Mini), or $6,000 (MacBook Air).
+Every deployment includes 1 configured agent, full OS hardening, Docker sandboxing with all five NIST SP 800-190 controls, Composio OAuth integration, authentication, audit trails, adversarial testing, and 1 year of monthly mastermind access where we share workflow patterns and answer questions as the ecosystem evolves.
 Additional agents are $1,000 each.

 Ready to get your first agent running?
-Request your deployment — we’ll have it shipped within a week.
+Request your deployment — we’ll have it shipped within a week and running in one day.

 Ready to deploy private AI?